 Using E-commerce Custom Types with Custom Component Inputs

-- Combine data from a selected product with data fetched from external platforms to display shipping times, pricing histories, and other information.
+- Combining data from a selected product with data fetched from external platforms to display shipping times, pricing histories, and other information.

 Providing a searchable list for selecting e-commerce platform resources reduces the risk of data entry errors when compared to requiring users to manually enter handles or resource IDs and offers better UX when using your components.